moja-global/Handbook/Chapter1/section_one.rst

 **What is the UNFCCC?**

 Established in 1992, the United Nations Framework Convention on Climate Change, also known as UNFCCC, constitutes the foundational climate agreement that has provided the platform for most subsequent international climate agreements.
-Signed by 154 states, the UNFCCC created an international treaty to mitigate the effects of " dangerous human interference with the climate system" by stabilizing the greenhouse gas concentrations in the atmosphere.
+Signed by 154 states, the UNFCCC created an international treaty to mitigate the effects of "dangerous human interference with the climate system" by stabilizing the greenhouse gas concentrations in the atmosphere.

 The UNFCC uses the framework agreement to develop treaties.
-This framework agreement begins with the parties signed to UNFCC acknowledging a problem and committing to take action without taking concrete obligations.
+This framework agreement begins with the parties signed to UNFCCC acknowledging a problem and committing to take action without taking concrete obligations.

-To help reduce greenhouse gas emissions, the UNFCC implemented the Kyoto Protocol, which acknowledges that global warming is occurring and man-made.
-The UNFCCC implemented the Kyoto protocol to achieve the UNFCCC'sUNFCCC's objective of reducing the effect of global warming by reducing greenhouse gas concentrations in the atmosphere.
+To help reduce greenhouse gas emissions, the UNFCCC implemented the Kyoto Protocol, which acknowledges that global warming is occurring and man-made.
+The UNFCCC implemented the Kyoto protocol to achieve the UNFCCC's objective of reducing the effect of global warming by reducing greenhouse gas concentrations in the atmosphere.

 The Kyoto Protocol applies to seven greenhouse gases.
 These greenhouse gases are carbon dioxide (CO2), Methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).